JoshPaulie/NanoEncoder/docs/commands/optimize.md

   --force               Force encode even if video is already in h.265 format --halt-on-increase    Stop processing if any video's size increases after
                         optimization
+  --replace-after, --replace
+                        Replace the original video file with the optimized version (delete original and remove '.optimized' tag)

 ```